Westside MTB Series FAQ

 Time trial: Individual starts, used when the venue doesn’t have a safe way to mass start, your time begins when you begin; this is usually used at Soaring Eagle and Dash Point

 You can still expect a fair amount of passing throughout the course of the race.
-In both start formats you should still plan to do the stated number of laps for your category; we will flag you down if you have missed the cut off to begin your final lap.
-The vast majority of races complete all of their planned laps!
+In both start formats you should still plan to do the stated number of laps for your category.
+Racers must start with their category and age/gender group to be scored, as passing and racecraft are part of the point.
+Anyone who starts outside of their category/age/gender group will be relegated.

 To be honest, it is hard to say.
 Things happen during races and your experience of an interaction can be fundamentally different than theirs.
 That being said, no on here is a professional mountain bike racer and everyone should be treating one another with respect and courtesy.